 5. How can we help students to keep going?

 6. How can we help students to stop?

 7. How can we encourage teachers to change?

-‘Being a closet Economics graduate, the concept of nudging has always fascinated me.
-Books by Kahneman and Thaler are among my non-fiction favourites, and I have regularly tried (and failed) to apply their techniques to get my wife to make my tea, and my 2 year old to sleep through the night.
+"Being a closet Economics graduate, the concept of nudging has always fascinated me.
+Books by Kahneman and Thaler are among my non-fiction favourites, and I have regularly tried (and failed) to apply their techniques to get my wife to make my tea and my 2-year-old to sleep through the night.
 But one thing I had never considered was how these ideas could be applied in the classroom.
 Step forward Harry Fletcher-Wood.
 As he displayed in Responsive Teaching, Harry has an enviable knack of making complex ideas entirely comprehensible.
-Here Harry tackles the big questions, questions such as "How can we convince students to learn?" and "How can we help students to start?".
-Through the use of dialogue, readers are able to see exactly how scenarios might play out in the classroom, making this one of the most practical actionable books I have ever read.
-A big recommend from me.’
+Here Harry tackles the big questions, questions such as 'How can we convince students to learn?' and 'How can we help students to start?'.
+Through the use of dialogue, readers are able to see exactly how scenarios might play out in the classroom, making this one of the most practical and actionable books I have ever read.
+A big recommend from me."

 Alex Quigley, Education Endowment Foundation

 "Habits of Success is clear, well organized and full of useful advice.
 It embraces... research often overlooked, but deeply and profoundly meaningful.
 What you get from Harry is not just the research and interpretation but deep insight and humanity in thinking about how it fits together and what it means.
 There couldn’t be a better guide."